Code-Institute-Submissions/story-chain/README.md

 **User story: As a user, I would like to be able to register for the website so I can have my personal environment**

-* A red call to action button in the hero image with the text "Join Us!" is presented.
+* A reddish call to action button in the hero image with the text "Join Us!" is presented.
 There is also a ‘register’ link in the navigation bar at the top.
 When users want to register, they only have to provide a username and password.
 After registering, they will be redirected to their profile page.
 There they see an section with an 'add' button at the top of the screen as well as a ‘account options’ section for editing the username and/or password and deleting their account.
 On this page all their submitted content is also displayed.
 At all stages where a user input is given, flash messages direct the user if an action was indeed successful.